 - Royal Decree 1515/2007, of November 16, 2007 approving the Spanish National Chart of Accounts for small and medium enterprises (SMEs) and the specific accounting rules for very small enterprises (VSEs).

-In addition, there has been a process for the adoption of additional industry-based accounting legislation, as a result of which the following industry adaptations to the new Spanish National Chart of Accounts have been approved:
+In addition, there has been a process for the adoption of additional industry-based accounting legislation, as a result of which the following industry adaptations to the Spanish National Chart of Accounts have been approved: